 We humans have limitations.
 Athletic records may be broken, but only by inches or seconds.
 With surgeries and medicines and discoveries about the wonderful human body, we may extend our life a little longer—but physical things have limitations, after all of this.
-A weightlifter can only lift the amount of weight his physical body will support.
-We have limited mental capacities as well and eventually certain activities too difficult or strenuous.
+A weight lifter can only lift the amount of weight his physical body will support.
+We have limited mental capacities, as well, and eventually certain activities become too difficult or strenuous.

 Moses found that leading the people of Israel was becoming a great burden until he concluded, “I am not able to bear all these people alone, because the burden is too heavy for me” (Numbers 11:14).
 The people wanted meat to eat and were weeping and moaning and complaining to Moses.
 He was in such a state that he said to God, “…please kill me here and now…” (v.
 15).

 God answered Moses, “Has the Lord’s arm been shortened?” (v.
 23).
 And He then miraculously provided solutions (vv.
 17–31).